-8. What is the construction schedule and how will its impacts be mitigated?

-The current phase of work is studying the many options for improving Market Street, and our goal is to time a first phase of enhancements to coincide with the next expected cycle for street resurfacing (in 2015/16).
+The current phase of work is studying three options for improving Market Street, and our goal is to start construction by 2017.
 Once a preferred design is chosen, the city will work with the community members and businesses to ensure the least impact possible during construction.

 9. Who is guiding the project?

-**Version B**